microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaApplicationProxyApplication.md

 This example creating a new application with `IsHttpOnlyCookieEnabled`, `IsSecureCookieEnabled`, `IsTranslateLinksInBodyEnabled`, and `ConnectorGroupId` parameter.

-- `DisplayName` parameter specifies the display name of new application.
+- `-DisplayName` parameter specifies the display name of new application.
-- `ExternalUrl` parameter specifies the URL that use to access the application from outside user private network.
+- `-ExternalUrl` parameter specifies the URL that use to access the application from outside user private network.
-- `InternalUrl` parameter specifies the URL that use to access the application from inside user private network.
+- `-InternalUrl` parameter specifies the URL that use to access the application from inside user private network.
-- `ConnectorGroupId` parameter specifies the Connector group ID that assigned to this application.
+- `-ConnectorGroupId` parameter specifies the Connector group ID that assigned to this application.
-- `IsHttpOnlyCookieEnabled` parameter specifies the application proxy to include the HTTPOnly flag in HTTP response headers.
+- `-IsHttpOnlyCookieEnabled` parameter specifies the application proxy to include the HTTPOnly flag in HTTP response headers.
-- `IsSecureCookieEnabled` parameter specifies the application proxy to include the Secure flag in HTTP response headers.
+- `-IsSecureCookieEnabled` parameter specifies the application proxy to include the Secure flag in HTTP response headers.
-- `IsPersistentCookieEnabled` parameter specifies application proxy to set its access cookies to not expire when the web browser is closed.
+- `-IsPersistentCookieEnabled` parameter specifies application proxy to set its access cookies to not expire when the web browser is closed.
-- `IsTranslateLinksInBodyEnabled` parameter specifies the translates urls in body.
+- `-IsTranslateLinksInBodyEnabled` parameter specifies the translates urls in body.

 ## Parameters